 How Much Should Stage (Progress) Payments Be

-When you are building a new house you are required to make regular payment as each STAGE is completed.
+When you contract someone to build a new house you are required to make regular payment as each STAGE is completed. . . .
 But how much?

 A good guide to what’s fair is found in a Victorian Government Act which lay down the following percentages of the full contract price: